textcortex/icortex/README.md

 It is ...

 - a drop-in replacement for the IPython kernel.
-Prompts start with a forward slash `/`—otherwise the line is treated as regular Python code.
+Prompts can be executed with the [magic commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html) `%prompt` or `%p` for short.
 - an interface for [Natural Language Programming](https://en.wikipedia.org/wiki/Natural-language_programming) interface—prompts written in plain English automatically generate Python code which can then be executed globally.
 - interactive—install missing packages directly, decide whether to execute the generated code or not, and so on, directly in the Jupyter Notebook cell.
 - open source and fully extensible—if you think we are missing a model or an API, you can request it by creating an issue, or implement it yourself by subclassing `ServiceBase` under [`icortex/services`](icortex/services).